javajosh/simpatico/combine2.md

   }
 };

-// These handlers were imported by default by the markdown processor const as = assertHandler.call;
+// These handlers were imported by default by the litmd processor const as = assertHandler.call;
 const log = logHandlerDemo.call;
 const ops = [